mrphysics-bonn/python-ismrmrd-reco/README.md

 ## Sending data via client

 Reconstruction can be started via the provided `client.py` from the "python-ismrmrd-server" folder.
-It depends on numpy, h5py and ismrmrd-python, which will be automatically installed.
 A conda environment with the client can be installed, by using the provided `ismrmrd_client.yaml` using the command `conda env create -f ismrmrd_client.yml`.
-Afterwards it is activated by runnign `conda activate ismrmrd_client`.
+Afterwards it is activated by running `conda activate ismrmrd_client`.
+Alternatively, the client can be installed in the current environment by running `pip install .` from the "python-ismrmrd-server" folder.
+The dependencies numpy, h5py and ismrmrd-python will automatically be installed.

 To run an example spiral reconstruction:

 - Run `python python-ismrmrd-server/client.py -c bart_pulseq -o recon/out.h5 example_data/pulseq_scanner/raw_spiralout_gre_fatsat.h5` .
 The option "-c" submits the configuration for the current reconstruction, which is evaluated in `server.py` and starts the respective reconstruction script.
 Available options are "bart_pulseq" for Pulseq reconstructions and "bart_jemris" for JEMRIS reconstructions.
 The option -o defines the image output path.